wayne12499/AI-Girlfriend-Task-scheduler/README.md

 ---

-## ⚠️ Warning: This Project Is a Work In Progress
+##  Warning: This Project Is a Work In Progress

 This app is currently in **active development**.
 Features, memory handling, and the conversational model are being refined.
+You will need to create a virtual environment in your SKD tool.
+You will need to use your own gemini api key(can use any api as per required) for the conversation to work.

-> 💡 Expect:
+> Expect:
 - Occasional bugs
 - Frequent updates
 - API-related instability (especially with Gemini)